 Rather than looking outside my relationship to be fulfilled in certain areas, I now ask for what I need within it.
 Sure, I used to ask for what I wanted, (while also guilt tripping and threatening).
 When I didn’t get it I’d throw a fit and most likely look to another man to fill those gaps.
 If those needs were met, it didn’t last long and the temporary fill ended up leaving me feeling empty.

-I’ve learned to be honest about my needs/wants as well as be realistic about receiving them.
+I’ve learned to be honest about my needs and wants as well as to be realistic about receiving them.
 I’m patient with my boyfriend and know that he can’t change overnight, so rather than demand instant gratification; I acknowledge his progress.
-The reward of getting what I need from him is infinitely more satisfying than a temporary high from a random.
+The reward of getting what I need from him is infinitely more satisfying than a temporary high from a random man.